invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/UnifiedAuditLog.rst

 .. note::

-  Office 365 E3 - Audit records are retained for 180 days.
+  Audit (Standard) - Audit records are retained for 180 days.

-  Office 365 E5 - Audit records are retained for 365 days.
+  Audit (Premium) - Audit records are retained for 365 days.

 Show available log sources and amount of logging
 ^^^^^^^^^^^